nadavlab/Hadassah_OMOP/README.md

 ## connections
 ### Connections during project execution:
-•	Connection to the university's remote server:
+•	Connection guide to ATLAS and postgreSQL server:

     • connect to BGU VPN with personal code.

-    • connect to remote server threw VM with personal password.
+    • connect to postgreSQL server with the URL:[link to script] (http://132.72.65.168:5050/browser/).

-    • connect to data base in postgreSQL server threw the remote server.
+    • connect to ATLAS application with the URL:[link to script] http://132.72.65.168:8080/atlas/).

 • Perform the steps for connecting the desired consent from the PostgreSQL server To Atlas According to the Git - https://github.com/OHDSI/WebAPI/wiki/CDMConfiguration:
     •	Creating 2 new schemas on the Postgres server, each schema will be used for a different rule.